Carbonfreezer/qhull_rayon/README.md

 The project also contains an extensive test suite making use of property tests
 > `cargo test`

+The test suite makes use of property testing by the [proptest](https://crates.io/crates/proptest), which scans the valid input range.
+On failure, it tries to find the minimal counter example.

 Documentation can be generated with
 > `cargo doc --open`

-if you want to include the documentation for the test utilities
+if you want to include the documentation for the test utilities add all-festures:
 > `cargo doc --open --all-features`